Equinox (Bulgarian band)

-Equinox was a supergroup of five artists that represented Bulgaria in the Eurovision Song Contest 2018 in Lisbon with the song "Bones", coming 14th with 166 points.
+Equinox was a supergroup consisting of Bulgarian singers Zhana Bergendorff, Georgi Simeonov, and Vladimir Mihaylov, and American singers Johnny Manuel and Trey Campbell.
+They represented Bulgaria in the Eurovision Song Contest 2018 in Lisbon with the song "Bones", coming 14th with 166 points.

-Equinox was the first Bulgarian band with a contract with Universal.
-The five-member band consisted of Bulgarian singers Zhana Bergendorff, Georgi Simeonov, and Vladimir Mihaylov, and American singers Johnny Manuel and Trey Campbell.
 The group has been inactive after the contest.

 Members

 Zhana Bergendorff

 Zhana Bergendorff (Жана Бергендорф), was born on 20 October 1985 in Sofia, Bulgaria.
 She started singing at the age of 7.
 She comes from a family of musicians, her mother and grandparents were musicians.
 When she was 18 years old she moved to sing in South Korea.
 She lived there until 2010 and later moved to Denmark with her fiancé Stefan, whom she met in South Korea in 2007.
 In Denmark she entered X Factor Denmark.
 In 2013, she participated and won the second series of Bulgarian X Factor.
 As an artist for "Virginia Records" she has had hits like "Samurai", which became the most broadcast song on Bulgarian air for 5 weeks, "Igraem s teb do kraya", featuring Kristo, "Nevuzmojni sme sami" and "Dokrai (Докрай)".
 She won the award for the Bulgarian Debut of the year during the 2015 BG radio awards and Woman of the year 2014 from Grazia.
 During 2014 and 2015 she was included in a Forbes Bulgaria list for the most influential popular figures in Bulgaria.
 Zhana has one son called Leon born in 2010.
 She speaks Bulgarian, English, Korean and Danish.